Soteriology

 }

-Catholic theology primarily embraces the **Satisfaction Theory** developed by St. Anselm, refined by St. Thomas Aquinas, but recognizes truth in other theories:
+Catholic theology primarily embraces the Satisfaction Theory developed by St. Anselm and refined by St. Thomas Aquinas, though it recognizes truth in other theories.

 class SatisfactionTheory {